 - Stimulant NPS act like amphetamines (‘speed’), cocaine, or ecstasy, in that they can make you feel energised, physically active, fast-thinking, very chatty and euphoric.

 - ‘Downer’ or sedative NPS act similar to benzodiazepines (drugs like diazepam or Valium), and like cannabis or GHB/GBL, in that they can make you feel euphoric, relaxed or sleepy and reduce inhibitions and concentration, making you feel forgetful, and can slow down your reactions.

 - Psychedelic or hallucinogenic NPS act like LSD, magic mushrooms and ketamine.
 They create altered perceptions and can make you hallucinate (seeing and/or hearing things that aren’t there).
 They can also induce feelings of euphoria, warmth, ‘enlightenment’ and being detached from the world around.

 Short and long term:

 ‘Downers’ can make you feel lethargic, or forgetful, and can make you physically unsteady and at risk of accidents.
 They may cause unconsciousness, coma and death, particularly when mixed with alcohol and/or with other ‘downer’ drugs.
-Some people feel very anxious soon after they stop taking ‘downers’, and if a severe withdrawal syndrome develops in a heavy drug users, it can be particularly dangerous and may need medical treatment.
+Some people feel very anxious soon after they stop taking ‘downers’, and if a severe withdrawal syndrome develops in a heavy drug user, it can be particularly dangerous and may need medical treatment.

-Injecting any drug, including ‘legal highs’ – and sharing the equipment used for injecting, such as needles or syringes – runs the risk of the person injecting catching or spreading a virus, such as HIV or hepatitis C. There is also the risk that veins may be damaged and that an abscess or blood clot may develop, which can cause further health problems, like infections and heart problems.
+Injecting any drug, including NPS – and sharing the equipment used for injecting, such as needles or syringes – runs the risk of the person injecting catching or spreading a virus, such as HIV, hepatitis B or hepatitis C. There is also the risk that veins may be damaged and that an abscess or blood clot may develop, which can cause further health problems, like infections and heart problems.

 Learn more about drugs and the law.